mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 You should consider the following points when determining the most appropriate scheme for storing business and operational data:

-- **MORE POINTS GO HERE?**

 - Partition data by the way in which it is used and where it is accessed.
 For example, don't store log information and audit records in the same data store.
 Although both types of data are written sequentially, they have significantly different requirements (log records are dispensable and should not contain confidential information whereas audit records must be permanent and may contain sensitive data).

-- Use a storage technology that is most appropriate to the data access pattern.
+- Use a storage technology that is most appropriate to the data access pattern for each type of data item.
 For example, store formatted reports and documents in a document database such as [DocumentDB][DocumentDB], use a specialized solution such as [Azure Redis Cache][Azure-cache] for caching temporary data, or use [Azure Table Storage][Azure-Table-Storage] for holding information written and accessed sequentially such as log files.

 ## Consequences of the solution

 Spreading the load across data stores reduces contention and helps to improve overall the performance of the system under load.
 You could also take the opportunity to assess the data storage technologies used and rework selected parts of the system to use a more appropriate storage mechanism, although making changes such as this may involve thorough retesting of the system functionality.

-For comparison purposes, the following graph shows the results of performing the same load-tests as before but logging records to the event hub.
+For comparison purposes, the following graph shows the results of performing the same load-tests as before but logging records to the separate database.

-![Load-test performance results using the EventhubLog controller][LoadTestWithEventHubLogging]
+![Load-test performance results using the Polyglot controller][LoadTestWithPolyglotLogging]

 **NEED TO WRITE ABOUT WHAT THESE RESULTS SHOW!**